jllodra/ncdump-json/README.md

 It behaves exactly like the original ncdump if you omit the command-line option -j

-Download latest tag.
+Download latest tag, unzip.
+Install cmake.
 Run "make" to compile, "make install" as root to place the bin in /usr/local/bin

 you can run the tests included: cd tests; ./run_tests.sh